What is ferragosto?

 Since around the 5th century, August 15 became one of the most important holidays on the Catholic calendar: the assumption of the Virgin Mary.

-During the Renaissance, the Catholic Church wanted to make the secular August holiday fall on a religious feast day, so ferragosto was moved to August 15.
+During the Renaissance, the Catholic Church wanted to make the secular August holiday fall on a religious feast day, so ferragosto was moved to August 15 in order to celebrate the assumption of the Virgin Mary.

-There were the "People's Trains of Ferragosto", and tickets were sold at discounted rates so everyone could go.
+There were special "People's Trains of Ferragosto", and tickets were sold at discounted rates so everyone could go away.

 Over time, factories in Italy all began to shut during the month of August to give all their workers a break.

-This meant that truck drivers also stopped working and so it went.
+This meant that truck drivers also stopped working and so it went on up the chain.

 This is not the case any longer.